LeonLu2/delphi-epidata/docs/api/README.md

 This is the home of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API for tracking epidemics such as influenza, dengue, and norovirus.
-Note that our work on COVID-19 is described in the [COVIDcast Epidata API documentation](covidcast.md).
+Note that our work on COVID-19 is described in the [COVIDcast Main Endpoint documentation](covidcast.md).

 ## Table of Contents
 {: .no_toc .text-delta}